apache/spark/python/docs/source/index.rst

 **Spark Connect (Experimental)**

-Spark Connect is a new feature that allows Apache Spark to run anywhere, including in edge and IoT devices, as well as in cloud and on-premises data centers.
+Spark Connect is a new feature introduced in Spark 3.4.0 that allows Apache Spark to run anywhere, including in edge and IoT devices, as well as in cloud and on-premises data centers.
 It provides a universal interface for Spark, enabling it to work with different data stores and services, including popular cloud services like AWS S3, Google Cloud Storage, and Azure Blob Storage.